 "Day" means a period of twenty-four (24) consecutive hours, beginning at 9:00 a.m.
 C.T. on any calendar Day and ending at 9:00 a.m.
 C.T. on the following calendar Day.

-"EFO" or “Emergency Flow Order” means [Kim - Please help me with this definition] an event on PG&E’s Gas transportation system which requires that Customer’s usage shall be less than or equal to the Customer’s supply of Gas that Day.
+"EFO" or “Emergency Flow Order” means an event on PG&E’s Gas transportation system which requires that Customer’s usage be less than or equal to the Customer’s supply of Gas that Day as defined in Rule 14-Capacity Allocation and Constraint of Natural Gas Service of PG&E’s tariff in Section F.

 “Enfolio Agreement” means that certain Enfolio® Master Firm Purchase/Sale Agreement between ENA and Customer dated April 11, 2001.

+“ENA Termination Expense” means an amount equal to the aggregate amount of Customer’s Load for the remaining Term of this Agreement multiplied by $0.115 per MMBtu.

-"Excluded Liabilities" means any liabilities or obligations arising under or pursuant to the Transportation Contracts that either (a) do not arise under or pursuant to the Transportation Contracts, (b) arise, or are attributable to acts or omissions of Customer occurring, at a time other than during the Term, (c) arise as a result of any breach by Customer of any Commodity Agreements, (d) arise due to invoicing and payment of invoices under the Transportation Contracts, or (e) arise under the Transportation Contracts due to Customer’s Actual Load exceeding Customer maximum daily quantity as specified under the Transportation Contracts.
+"Excluded Liabilities" means any liabilities or obligations arising under or pursuant to the Transportation Contracts that (a) arise, or are attributable to acts or omissions of Customer occurring, at a time other than during the Term, (b) arise as a result of any breach by Customer of any Commodity Agreements, (c) arise due to invoicing and payment of invoices under the Transportation Contracts, or (d) arise under the Transportation Contracts due to Customer’s Actual Load exceeding Customer maximum daily quantity as specified under the Transportation Contracts.

 "FERC" means the Federal Energy Regulatory Commission, or any successor federal agency that may regulate the interstate transportation of natural gas by pipeline.

+“Force Majeure” means an event not anticipated as of the Effective Date, which is not within the reasonable control of the Party and which by the exercise of due diligence such Party is unable to overcome such event.

 "Gas" means methane and other gaseous hydrocarbons meeting the quality standards and specifications of PG&E.